 Hong Kong Metropolitan University

-Studying at HKMU means you will learn industry knowledge, develop new skills and explore interesting fields through our professional and versatile curriculum as well as abundant multi-faceted experiential learning opportunities.
-At HKMU, we are empowering individuals to innovate and invest for a better future.
-HKMU always keeps a finger on the pulse of society’s needs.
-We continue to review, update and enhance our programmes to include the latest knowledge and skills required by you and future employers, and we offer these at various levels through our schools focusing on distinct disciplines and areas of expertise:
+Studying at HKMU means you will acquire industry knowledge, develop new skills and explore interesting fields through our professional and versatile curriculum and abundant multi-faceted experiential learning opportunities.
+At HKMU, we empower individuals to innovate and invest in a better future.
+We always keep a finger on the pulse of society’s needs, continuously reviewing, updating and enhancing our programmes to include the latest knowledge and skills required by you and future employers.
+We offer these programmes at various levels through our schools, focusing on distinct disciplines and areas of expertise.

-In the 2023/24 academic year, we offer a total of 44 JUPAS programmes, ranging from arts, social science, business administration, aviation services management, education, languages, nursing, physiotherapy, computer science, testing and certification, medical laboratory science and other applied science and engineering programmes.
-All of these programmes have gone through stringent quality assurance mechanisms.
-They are placed on the Qualifications Register (QR) under the Hong Kong Qualifications Framework (HKQF) introduced by the Education Bureau (EDB) of the Government of the Hong Kong Special Administrative Region (HKSAR).
-HKMU programmes are recognized locally and internationally, by tertiary institutions, employers and professional bodies which grant a range of exemptions to our graduates.
+In the 2024/25 academic year, we offer a total of 46 JUPAS programmes, ranging from arts, social science, business administration, aviation services management, education, languages, nursing, physiotherapy, computer science, testing and certification, medical laboratory science and other applied science and engineering programmes.
+All of these programmes have undergone rigorous quality assurance mechanisms.
+They are listed on the Qualifications Register (QR) under the Hong Kong Qualifications Framework (HKQF) introduced by the Education Bureau (EDB) of the Government of the Hong Kong Special Administrative Region (HKSAR).
+HKMU programmes are widely recognized both locally and internationally by tertiary institutions, employers and professional bodies.
+Our graduates receive a range of honours, exemptions and recognition from these organisations.

-Aside from classes, the University encourages early industry engagement, cross-cultural immersion, inter-institutional competitions and entrepreneurship development.
-We have 2,000 – 3,000 local and overseas internships for our undergraduate students every year.
-We organize a wide selection of overseas exchanges and study tours to furnish students with the opportunities to live and learn with people from various cultural backgrounds.
-To broaden students’ horizons, build self-confidence and gain practical understanding of their areas of interest, we support and train students in competing at local, regional and international levels, enabling them to demonstrate their brilliance in different areas of learning, from academia to sports.
-Our entrepreneurship development programme grants seed money and incubation support to new business ideas and aims to unleash students’ creativity, cultivate their entrepreneurial skills and help them translate innovative ideas into viable operations for profit-making and for social good.
+Aside from classes, the University promotes early industry engagement, cross-cultural immersion, inter-institutional competitions and entrepreneurship development.
+We offer 2,000 to 3,000 local and overseas internships for our undergraduate students every year.
+We organize a wide range of overseas exchanges and study tours to provide students with opportunities to live and learn with people from diverse cultural backgrounds.
+To broaden students’ horizons, build self-confidence and develop a practical understanding of their areas of interest, we support and train students to compete at local, regional and international levels, enabling them to demonstrate their excellence across different domains, including academia, creative arts and sports.
+Our entrepreneurship development programme provides seed money and incubation support for new business ideas.
+It aims to unleash students’ creativity, cultivate their entrepreneurial skills and help them translate innovative ideas into viable operations for profit-making and social good.

-With the introduction of government subsidy schemes by the EDB, namely the Study Subsidy Scheme for Designated Professions/Sectors (SSSDP) and the Non-means-tested Subsidy Scheme for Self-financing Undergraduate Studies in Hong Kong (NMTSS), our tuition fees level (after deduction of relevant subsidies) is comparable to that of programmes funded by the University Grants Committee.
+With the introduction of government subsidy schemes by the EDB, namely the Study Subsidy Scheme for Designated Professions/Sectors (SSSDP) and the Non-means-tested Subsidy Scheme for Self-financing Undergraduate Studies in Hong Kong (NMTSS), our tuition fees (after deduction of relevant subsidies) are comparable to those of programmes funded by the University Grants Committee.

-SSSDP has been introduced since 2015/16 to nurture talents for industries with keen manpower demand.
-In the 2023/24 academic year, the University will offer various SSSDP degree programmes in a wide range of academic disciplines, including creative arts and film arts, financial technology, global marketing and supply chain management, hospitality management, sports and recreation management, testing science, data science and artificial intelligence, internet technology, nursing and physiotherapy, will be offered by the University.
-For the 2022/23 academic year, the annual subsidy amount is up to HK$$44,240 (non-laboratory based programmes) or HK$$77,040 (laboratory based programmes).
+The SSSDP has been introduced since 2015/16 to nurture talents for industries with keen manpower demand.
+In the 2024/25 academic year, the University will offer a wide range of SSSDP degree programmes across various academic disciplines, including creative arts and film arts, financial technology, global marketing, international hospitality and attractions management, sports and recreation management, medical laboratory science, testing, inspection and certification, data science and artificial intelligence, civil engineering, computer science, nursing, and physiotherapy.

 Since the 2017/18 academic year, the EDB has also launched the NMTSS to provide a non-means tested annual subsidy for eligible students pursuing full-time locally-accredited local self-financing undergraduate programmes in Hong Kong.
-All of our self-financing programmes have been covered by the NMTSS.
-For the 2022/23 academic year, the annual subsidy amount has increased to HK$33,200, meaning greater benefits for local students.
-The subsidy amount for the 2023/24 academic year will be subject to review with reference to the CCPI (Composite Consumer Price Index) in Hong Kong.
+All of our self-financing programmes are covered by the NMTSS.
+For the 2023/24 academic year, the annual subsidy amount has increased to HK$33,740, which means greater benefits for local students.
+The subsidy amount for the 2024/25 academic year will be subject to review with reference to the CCPI (Composite Consumer Price Index) in Hong Kong.

-Starting from 2022, students who attain 5* and 5** in any subject of HKDSE and admitted to HKMU degree programmes through the JUPAS scheme will be awarded HK$40,000 HKDSE Star Scholarships for each subject.
-The University will directly inform the qualified students of the relevant scholarship awards.
+Starting from 2023, students who attain 5* and 5** in any subject of HKDSE and are admitted to HKMU degree programmes through the JUPAS scheme will be awarded HKDSE Star Scholarships of HK$40,000 for each subject.
+The University will directly inform eligible students of their scholarship awards.

 The University also presents a variety of prestigious entrance scholarships to other HKDSE students and outstanding athletes.
-Each scholarship recipient will receive up to HK$120,000 annually, to recognize academically outstanding and/or talented new students.
-Renewable scholarships will be awarded to successful applicants in subsequent years of study, subject to a satisfactory performance at HKMU.
-Please visit the Students Affairs Office (SAO) website for more details (https://www.hkmu.edu.hk/sao).
+Each scholarship recipient will receive up to HK$120,000 annually, recognizing their academic excellence and/or outstanding talent as new students.
+Renewable scholarships will be awarded to successful applicants in subsequent years of study, subject to satisfactory performance at HKMU.
+Please visit the Students Affairs Office (SAO) website at https://www.hkmu.edu.hk/sao for further information.